-The brake surface temperature may rise to over 60°C. Heat-sensitive parts such as conventional cables or electronic components must not be fixed to or be in contact with these surfaces.
+The brake surface temperature may rise to over 100°C. Heat-sensitive parts such as conventional cables or electronic components must not be fixed to or be in contact with these surfaces.
 If necessary, suitable protections and hand guards must be installed to avoid accidental contact with hot surfaces!
-If the shaft (12) needs to be turned during set-up operations while the machine (e.g. motor) is switched off, the brake must be released electromagnetically.
+If the shaft needs to be turned during set-up operations while the machine (e.g. motor) is switched off, the brake must be released electromagnetically or by means of the hand release lever (9).